Donors pledge 1.8 billion euros for Somalia

 Somalia plunged into two decades of civil war and lawlessness after the overthrow of President Siad Barre in 1991 while international navies are fighting piracy off its coasts.

-But donors have seen signs of stabilisation since the African Union's peacekeeping troops helped drive Islamists out of the capital Mogadishu and many other strongholds in central and southern Somalia.
+But donors have seen signs of stabilization since the African Union's peacekeeping troops helped drive Islamists out of the capital Mogadishu and many other strongholds in central and southern Somalia.

 The country of 10 million people is one of the poorest in the world, with per capita income of just $600 a year.